amethyst/rustrogueliketutorial/book/src/chapter_72.md

 ctx.cls();
 ```

+I ran into some problems with the `TextBlock` component and multiple consoles, so I wrote a replacement.
 In `src/gamelog/logstore.rs` we remove the `display_log` function and add a replacement:

 ```rust
 pub fn print_log(mut console: &mut Box<dyn Console>, pos: Point) {